gregpalmr/dremio-backup-restore-on-kubernetes/README.md

      dremio@dremio-master-0:/opt/dremio $ exit

-### Step 1.b.
+### 1.b.
 Copy the backup image to your local computer

 Copy the TAR file from the pod to the local computer